tham-le/Darkly/8_spoof_nsa_ft_borntosec/ressources/spoof_report.md

 ## Recommendations:

-1. **Server-side validation**: impliment strict validation of all input parameters on the server-side, regardless of what the client sends.
+1. **Server-side validation**: implement strict validation of all input parameters on the server-side, regardless of what the client sends.

-2. Impliment HTTPS and SSH for web communications.
+2. Implement HTTPS and SSH for web communications.

 3. Use multi-factor authentication.

-4. Impliment solutions for detecting DNS spoofing, IP spoofing or ARP spoofing: Wireshark, Snort, Nmap
+4. Implement solutions for detecting DNS spoofing, IP spoofing or ARP spoofing: Wireshark, Snort, Nmap